SelfMagician/Magic/index.md

 -   Soul Com.
 [Switch{On/Off}]
 -   Avatars.
 [Forever On]
 -   Avatar Names.
 [Forever On]
--   Avatar acts as Electric shield.
-[Forever On]
--   Avatar modification by Self.
+-   Avatar modification only by Self.
 [Forever On]
 -   Acting Self.
 [Switch{On/Off}]
     >   1 Non-Self or 1 God becomes Acting Self and acts as Self if control is given by Self.
 -   Language books.
 [Forever On]